tridentbio/mariner/README.md

 $ alembic upgrade head
 ```

+## CI-CD

+The CI-CD pipeline is configured to run on all pull requests targeting the develop branch.

 ## Publishing releases

 A cli tool was made to publish releases from the [RELEASES.md](./RELEASES.md) file.